-For the last 10 years, under the banner of Micah Challenge, we have helped Australia Christians and churches live out the biblical mandate to ‘do justice, love kindness and walk humbly with our God’ (Micah 6:8) through empowering them to become advocates for the poorest people in our world.
+Under the banner of Micah Challenge, now Micah Australia, we have helped Australia Christians and churches live out the biblical mandate to ‘do justice, love kindness and walk humbly with our God’ (Micah 6:8) through empowering them to become advocates for the poorest people in our world.

 Following the year 2000, when Australia joined 188 nations in a historic and inspirational commitment to “spare no effort” to free men, women and children from abject poverty and achieve eight Millennium Development Goals by the year 2015, Micah Challenge began mobilising Christians to hold our government to account for its promise to contribute our nation’s fair share towards these goals.